cyberark/conjur/README.md

 # Architecture

-Possum is designed to run in a Docker container(s), using Postgresql as the backing data store.
-It's easy to run both Possum and Postgresql in Docker; see the `demo` directory for an example.
+Conjur is designed to run in a Docker container(s), using Postgresql as the backing data store.
+It's easy to run both Conjur and Postgresql in Docker; see the `demo` directory for an example.

 ## DATABASE_URL

-Possum uses the `DATABASE_URL` environment variable to connect to the database.
+Conjur uses the `DATABASE_URL` environment variable to connect to the database.
 Typical options for this URL are:

 * Local linked `pg` container
 * External managed database such as AWS RDS.

 ## Database initialization

-Possum creates and/or updates the database schema automatically when it starts up.
+Conjur creates and/or updates the database schema automatically when it starts up.
 Migration scripts are located in the `db/migrate` directory.

 ## Secrets and keys

-Possum performs some operations which require storage and management of encrypted data.
+Conjur performs some operations which require storage and management of encrypted data.
 For example:

 * Users and Hosts can have associated API keys, which are stored encrypted in the database.
 * The `authenticate` function issues a signed JSON token.
 The signing key is a 2048 bit RSA key which is stored encrypted in the database.